 - Protection efforts applied collectively (for example social distancing AND masking AND cohorting) will provide stronger protection than any one effort in isolation as it will reduce the transmission of disease and minimize the disruption to in-person learning.

-Who has the authority to declare the phase in a county?
+Who has the authority to declare the phase (or level) in a county?

 What does "require" mean in these phases?